PREMISES LIABILITY CASE- ROUTT COUNTY

 Settled for $6,250,000 from the retailer and a confidential amount against the manufacturer of a defective product.

 Rick Eddington and Blake Brunkenhoefer represented a 74-year old Vietnam veteran who suffered third-degree burns to 14% of his body received when his friend was refilling a decorative firepot with liquid fuel gel.
 The fuel gel burned so clear it looked like the flame was out when it wasn’t, causing the flame to go up into the fuel gel bottle and ignite.
 When it ignited, it shot burning fuel gel (much like napalm) onto Plaintiff.
 The fuel gel manufacturer settled first for a confidential amount of money and the retailer later paid $6,250,000 to settle the claim against it.
+Our team offers an abundance of experience in product liability lawsuits for Denver area clients.

 Trucking Case- Denver